-(This note is not part of the Regulations)
+(This note is not part of the draft Regulations)

-These Regulations amend the Welfare of Farmed Animals (England) Regulations 2000 (S.I No. 2000/1870) (the 'Principal Regulations') in order to implement Council Directive 2001/88/EC (OJ No. L 316, 1.12.2001 p.1) and Commission Directive 2001/93/EC (OJ No. L 316, 1.12.2001 p.
-36) both of which amended Directive 91/630/EEC (OJ No. L 340, 11.12.1991 p.
-33) laying down minimum standards for the protection of pigs.
+These Regulations amend the Welfare of Farmed Animals (Scotland) Regulations 2000 ("the principal Regulations").
+The amendments give effect to the provisions of Council Directive 2001/88/EC (O.J.
+No. L 316, 1/12/01, p.1) and Commission Directive 2001/93/EC (O.J.
+No. L 316, 1/12/01, p.36) amending Directive 91/630/EEC (O.J.
+No. L 340, 11/12/01, p.33) laying down minimum standards for the protection of pigs.

-All the amendments to the Principal Regulations have been incorporated into a new Schedule 6 inserted by these Regulations which lays down standards for keeping pigs and deals first with standards applicable to all pigs (Part I) and then with different types of pig in turn (Parts II-VI).
+The principal amendments have been incorporated into a new Schedule 6 which lays down standards for keeping pigs and deals first with standards applicable to all pigs and then with different types of pig in turn.

-In respect of those holdings which are newly built or rebuilt or brought into use for the first time on or after 1st January 2003, all the provisions contained in the Regulations will apply.
+In respect of those holdings which are newly built or rebuilt or brought into use for the first time on or after the date on which the Regulations come into force, all the provisions contained in the Regulations will apply.

-In respect of those holdings which are already in use on that date, certain provisions will not apply immediately.
-These are set out in Regulation 2.
+In respect of those holdings which are already in use on the date on which the Regulations come into force, certain provisions will not apply immediately.
+These are set out in Regulation 2(5) and (6).

-The main changes introduced by the these Regulations are -
+The main changes introduced by the Regulations are as follows:-

-a duty on the person who employs or engages persons to attend to pigs to ensure that they have received instructions and guidance on these regulations.
-This duty is an addition to the duty contained in regulation 10 of the Principal Regulations;
+The Regulations introduce a duty on the person who employs or engages persons to attend to pigs to ensure that they have received instruction and guidance on these regulations (regulation 2(3)).
+This duty is in addition to the duty contained in regulation 10 of the principal Regulations which requires that the person attending to the animals is acquainted with the relevant statutory welfare code, has access to a copy and has received instruction and guidance on the code.